miigotu/wiiflow-plus/wii/docs/Readme.txt

  ----------------------
 1.3.1) Starting WiiFlow via Homebrew-Channel
 You need to save the file "boot.dol" into a FAT partition in the directory device:\apps\wiiflow\ so that the Homebrew-Channel can find it.
-The files meta.xml and icon.png belongs to that directory too, but they are not necessary for the execution.
+The files meta.xml and icon.png belongs in that directory too, but they are not necessary for the execution.

 1.3.2) Starting WiiFlow through a Forwarder-Channel